MoonfaceDev/Moonitor/README.md

    <br/>**Configure network:**
    - Click 'Settings' to open VM settings window
    - Click 'Network' and set 'Attached to' to 'Bridged Adapter'
-   - Set 'Name' to a host interface from the list
+   - Set 'Name' to a host interface from the list (If you are not sure, pick the first option)
    - Click 'OK' to save the settings

    <br/>**Boot the machine:**